Lawrence’s Limestone school creates ‘immersive art experience’ focused on love; downtown event runs through Valentine’s Day

 Part of the immersive art space created by Lawrence artist Odessa Star Comes Out for the Limestone Community School’s “Illuminate: LOVE” fundraiser event.

-Outside of saying that the artistic spaces had to be related to love, Herrera said the artists were given no other directions.
-She said it was really fun for the community to see all the “different expressions” that came out of that prompt.
+Outside of the prompt that the artistic spaces had to be related to love, Herrera said the artists were given no other directions.
+She said it was fun for the community to see all the “different expressions” that came out of that prompt.

-Herrera said that one of the artists, Rachel Bredemus, was inspired in part by the famous impressionist artist Claude Monet.
-The iconic French painter created his own garden, but during World War I, he wrote in his journal about his conflicted feelings of creating things of beauty during a war that led to so much carnage and destruction.
-Herrera said that she loved Bredemus’ inspiration, feeling it captured how it is in human nature to want to create even when there is turmoil in the world.
+Herrera said that one of the artists, Rachel Bredemus, was inspired in part by the famous impressionist Claude Monet.
+The French painter created his own garden, but during World War I, he wrote in his journal about his conflicted feelings of creating things of beauty during a war that led to so much carnage and destruction.
+Herrera said that she loved Bredemus’ inspiration, feeling it captured the human desire to want to create even when there is turmoil in the world.

 “We need those windows into beauty or truth or whatever that is,” Herrera said.
 “We need that as people.”